 Our logo image of a helping hand supporting individuals as they meet Christ, is a visual statement of our ministry’s mission.
 We also hope to help “build bridges” of understanding in our parish and community so our ministry is seen as being a place that welcomes and recognizes the gifts of all people.

-Bridges is held on the 3rd Sunday of the month from 2 p.m. to 4 p.m. in the St. John XXIII Center, begins with Mass and is immediately followed by activities specifically designed for children, teens, and adults with a variety of disabilities.
+Bridges is held on the 3rd Sunday of the month from 2 p.m. to 4 p.m. in the St. John XXIII Center and begins with Mass and is immediately followed by activities specifically designed for children, teens, and adults with a variety of disabilities.
 Activities including: Dancing and Movement, Singing, Crafts and Refreshments

 During the activities, caregivers are offered a “Coffee and Conversation” gathering to meet other parents/caregivers and discuss mutual concerns.